Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Februari 2025 20.28.48 UTC
+- WIB: Kamis, 6 Februari 2025 21.23.09 UTC
-- WITA: Kamis, 6 Februari 2025 21.28.48 UTC
+- WITA: Kamis, 6 Februari 2025 22.23.09 UTC
-- WIT: Kamis, 6 Februari 2025 22.28.48 UTC
+- WIT: Kamis, 6 Februari 2025 23.23.09 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Style is a reflection of your attitude and your personality."

-Kategori: funny
+Kategori: attitude